 - That pumpkin flavor, of course!
 If you are a fan of pumpkin (I know not everyone is), then these pancakes will NOT disappoint.

 - I love the texture, too.
 While gluten free pancakes might sound intimidating at first, this recipe yields super soft pancakes that are not gummy or chewy.

 - I said it before and I will say it one more time: they're SO.
 EASY.
 TO.
 MAKE.

-That's basically all there is to it!
-Heat up a greased griddle (or frying pan), scoop about 1/4 cup of batter out for each pancake, and cook 'em up.
+STEP THREE: That's basically all there is to it!
+Heat up a greased griddle (or frying pan), scoop about ¼ cup of batter out for each pancake, and cook 'em up.